Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_sub_panel.md

 ![wso_video_select](../../img/wso_video_select.jpg)

-Push button that alternates between WEAPON and TDS pod (ASQ-153) television video on the radar scope display when in TV mode.
+Push button that alternates between WEAPON, such as Mavericks, and targeting pod (ASQ-153) television video on the radar scope display when in TV mode.

 ## AVTR Control